apache/cordova-registry-web/README.md

 ```bash
 brew install couchdb
 ```
 Once installed, start CouchDB.
-You can do this by running 'couchdb' in your terminal.
+You can do this by running `couchdb` in your terminal.
 Go to `http://localhost:5984` in your browser to confirm it is working.

 ### Create databases in couch